-McDonald's director of people strategy talks about how the fast food giant is revamping its tech
+HRD sits down with McDonald's director of people strategy to discuss fast-food giant revamping its tech

 “The proliferation of apps means our employees don’t know where to go for what,” he tells HRD.
 “Teams are working in silos to deliver bespoke solutions that optimize for their specific business problem, but now we have too many apps where data isn’t integrated and it’s starting to frustrate frontline staff.”